Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Presentation of the operationally noncontextual ontological model

 For the item (ii), we first choose any prepare-and-measure scenario $(\tilde\sets,\tilde\sete)$ on some finite dimensional Hilbert space $\tilde\hil$ and where $\tilde\sets$ and $\tilde\sete$ take the form

-for some finite $N\in \mathbb N$ and some discrete or continuous range $J$; this $(\tilde\sets,\tilde\sete)$ is assumed to verify \cref{def:available states,def:available effects}.
-We assume that this prepare-and-measure scenario does not admit a classical model --- one can pick a scenario from e.g.\ \cite{Spekkens05} which does not admit a non-contextual ontological model and thus also not a classical model (\cref{def:classicalmodel}) due to \cref{prop:SimplexImpliesClassical}.
+for some finite $N\in \mathbb N$ and some discrete or continuous range $J$; this $(\tilde\sets,\tilde\sete)$ is assumed to satisfy \cref{def:available states,def:available effects}.
+We assume that this prepare-and-measure scenario does not admit \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model --- one can pick such a scenario from, e.g., the example of \cref{subsec:non-classical example}, with a sufficiently fine-grained polyhedral inner approximation (in the sense of \cref{subsec:non-classicality witnesses}) of the state space $\sets$.
 Let us introduce the Hilbert space